 Their solution?
 Build a way for queries to be created within Slack, pulling data from a variety of sources (our database, our data warehouse Periscope…) and bringing in the required context within the Slack channel to make the whole team aware in situ.

-They’ve continued working on it after the hackathon, with the goal to let more teams use the tool to answer questions such as “how many fraud transactions did we have today?” or let the customer success team find relevant information about a vendor ID.
+They’ve continued working on it after the hackathon, with the goal to let more teams use the tool to answer questions such as “how many fraud transactions did we have today?” or let the customer success team find relevant information about a seller ID.
 Making the tool GDPR compatible and prevent personal data from being shared is however the main priority before it can be used.

 We will probably make some changes for our next hackathon, which we intend to run once a quarter.
-Including the whole company rather than simply the engineering team, setting a theme or getting external companies and vendors to join in are all options we’re thinking about!
+Including the whole company rather than simply the engineering team, setting a theme or getting external companies and sellers to join in are all options we’re thinking about!